VDV 261 Explained: Defining the New Standard for Electric Bus Preconditioning and Smart Charging

 With hundreds of new EV models expected by 2027, ad-hoc testing can no longer guarantee compatibility.
 The future lies in:

-- Automated testing tools.
+- Automated testing tools and simulators.

 - Formal certification paths for ISO 15118 and OCPP.

-- Cloud-based CI pipelines for EVSE firmware.
+- Cloud-based CI/CD pipelines for EVSE firmware.

 The Triple Squeeze: Cost, Time, and Complexity